anandslab/deployarr/README.md

 Deployarr is primarily developed and tested on Ubuntu.
 But it should work on other Debian environments.

 ### What hardware are supported?
 At this point, Deployarr only works on Linux in Barebones, VM, and LXC environments.
-I do plan to include support Synology devices in future.
-Just waiting for Synology to update their Docker Package, which is several years old.
+I do plan to include Synology devices in future.
+I am just waiting for Synology to update their Docker Package, which is several years old.

 ### Why not Free?
 Deployarr is meant to be a perk for followers and supporters of SmartHomeBeginner.com.
 But keep in mind that everything that the script does can be learned using the guides on SmartHomeBeginner.com.